 Meet our wonderful team below.
 Don’t hesitate to reach out to them with questions!

-Our flexible MAT program has an online component to help you earn your degree without putting the rest of your life on hold.
+Our flexible MAT program has an online component to help you learn how to become a teacher without putting the rest of your life on hold.
 And, unlike most programs that offer flexible schedules, we don’t require weekend classes.

 More flexible.
 More affordable.
 More valuable.